PapsOu/papsou-symfony-profiler/README.md

 ## Extension Settings

-This extension contributes the following settings:
+This extension have following settings (should be defined in workspace, not global):

 * `papsou-symfony-profiler.symfonyCacheDir`: the project root relative cache directory path. e.g: `var/cache/dev`
 * `papsou-symfony-profiler.ignoreUrlRegex`: an array of regexp used to ignore some request urls. e.g: ["style\\.css$", ".*\\.map$"]